ItoSchum/bilibili_favlist_dump/README.md

 1. Open up any terminal app (e.g. macOS - Teriminal.app, Windows - CMD and etc.) and input command `python3 [SCRIPT_PATH]`

 2. When `Please Choose Mode:` displayed<br>

-	- Input `1`: Dump Single Folder (fid will be required)
+	- Input `1`: Dump Single Favlist (`fid` required)
-		- It will download all of the videos in the chosen folder.
+		- It will dump all the info and videos of the chosen Favlist.
-	- Input `2`: Dump All (uid/mid will be required)
+	- Input `2`: Dump All Favlists (`uid/mid` required)
-		- It will download the videos in every folder which is public by the target user.
+		- It will dump the info and videos in every Favlist, which is set Public by the user.
+	- Input `3`: Dump Single Favlist (Info Only) (`fid` required)
+		- It will dump the info of of the chosen Favlist.
+	- Input `4`: Dump All Favlists (Info Only) (`uid/mid` required)
+		- It will dump the info in every Favlist, which is set Public by the user.

 3. When `Cookies Path (0 for not required): ` displayed<br>
 	- Please input the path to load the Cookies (for hi-definition version videos' requirement).